elkcityhazard/andrew-mccall-hugo/content/blog/2023/11/call-bind-and-apply-in-javascript/index.md

 ## Call - We Use It All Of The Time

-In javascript, when you evoke a function in your program, javascript uses `call` under the hood.
+When we call a function in our programs, javascript uses `call` under the hood.

 Think of it like this:

 `myFunc()` where the `()` is just a shorthand for call.

 `call` takes a some parameters.
-The first parameter is the `this` you want to bind to the function.
+The first parameter is the object in which you want to bind to the function.

 The second parameter is the string argument you want to pass to the `call` function.
 This can be comma delimited to accept multiple arguments.
 These arguments can be passed into any method that you are calling that accepts arguments.
 In this case `phrase`